DTW-DanWard/OctopusDeployUtilities/docs/OctopusDeployUtilitiesRoadmap.md

 A Brief Road Map of Upcoming Enhancements

+## Add Custom Types to Objects and Provide Console Output Formatting

+Add type names (ODU.<FolderName>, etc.) to export in oduobject processing.
+Will allow for better filtering/processing and console output (PS1XML) formatting.

+## Filter out APIs not Available on Server

+Octopus Deploy Utilities attempts to download data from all APIs in an internal list.
+As new APIs are added - or as users continue to run older versions of Octopus Deploy - it will become necessary to confirm API availability on the current server before attempting use.

+## Identify Currently Running exports, Prevent New Exports from Launching

+Exporting data from an Octopus Deploy server might take some time (a few minutes or more).
+Prevent accidental concurrent exports by identifying currently running exports.

+## Compare Releases

+Functionality to export/compare two releases for a particular project to identify differences.

 ## Purge Duplicate Exports

 Once you automate exports they can pile up.
 If no changes exist between two exports the second export is unnecessary.
 Add function to programmatically compare/delete identical exports.

-## Add Custom Types to Objects and Provide Console Output Formatting

-Add type names (ODU.<FolderName>, etc.) to export in oduobject processing.
-Will allow for better filtering/processing and console output (PS1XML) formatting.

-## Compare Releases

-Function to export/compare two releases for a particular project to identify differences.

 ## Support for Multiple Server Configurations in Config System